 If A Tree Falls In The Forest

 I suppose the whole argument gets back to where we place ourselves in relation to the rest of existence.
-Does that then not suggest that reality, as we perceive it, is action occurring within our immediate zone of influence and registered through our sensory organs?
+We can explore that argument through the following questions:

-Do we human beings have to witness something before it comes into reality as a subject, object, event or happening?
+- Do we humans have to witness something before it comes into reality as a subject, object, event or happening?
 Are we really that important?

 Of course not!
 Just because you don’t know something or someone doesn’t mean it or they don’t exist.
 They simply exist outside of your current experience.

 Perhaps this discussion is best left to the philosophers.
-Though I do believe that, as meaning-seeking, creative beings we are involved in the act of creation through our art.
-You could also argue that our positive thoughts are, by their very nature, creative while our negative thoughts destructive.
+However, I do believe that as meaning-seeking, creative beings we are involved in the act of creation through the art we produce.
+Making photos allows me to participate, at a deeper level, with the reality I'm experiencing at the time.

 What's more, by sharing my images through this site and via social media, I'm bringing awareness of the beauty of our world and its people to a wider audience.
 In some cases folks will choose to travel and experience those destinations for themselves.
 My photos, therefore, enrich peoples lives by providing them with information of the world beyond their normal, every day experience.
 But they also provide folks with inspiration and motivation to get off the couch and experience the world for themselves.
 The rest is up to them.

 I only ever wish to make positive, life-affirming images.
 The desire is to celebrate our world and build bridges of understanding between cultures.

 That concept is also true for our thoughts.
 Positive thoughts are, by their very nature, creative while our negative thoughts are destructive.
 That's a good reason to catch those negative thoughts before they're fully formed.
 Doing so often enough will greatly reduce how often they reoccur in the future.